iblai/ibl-edx-third-party-auth-app/CUSTOMER_USAGE.md

 - Open the django at `your.domain.com/admin` and login as a super user
 - Select `Sites` under the `SITES` topic
 - Click `ADD SITE` in the upper right
-- Set the domain to `studio.your.lms.domain.com`
+- Set the domain to `your.studio.domain.com`
-- Set the display name to `<Your Org> Studio`
+- Set the display name to the same value as the domain
 - Click Save
 - Click `Home` in the upper left to navigate back to the main Django admin page
 - Select `Site Configuration` under the `SITE_CONFIGURATION` header
 - Click `ADD SITE CONFIGURATION` in the upper right
-- Select the `studio.your.lms.domain.com` site that you just created in the `Site` dropdown
+- Select the `your.studio.domain.com` site that you just created in the `Site` dropdown
 - Check `Enabled`
 - In the `Values` field, copy the following json, updating it appropriately: